Skip to main content

 X07 leans into that model.
 The current docs expose machine-readable diagnostics and the canonical repair loop, where x07 run, x07 build, and x07 bundle automatically iterate through format, lint, quickfix, and retry.

-That shift matters because an agent can act on data.
-It always struggles more when it has to interpret prose.
+An agent can act on data directly.
+It struggles the moment it has to interpret prose first.

 3. Side effects need named boundaries